-- a person (or a relative of a person) who holds more than 5% of the Company's outstanding shares or voting rights; - a person (or a relative of a person) who has the power to appoint a director or the general manager of the Company; - an office holder (including a director) of the Company (or a relative thereof); or - a member of the Company's independent accounting firm, or anyone on his or her behalf.
+- $\ddot{Y}$ a person (or a relative of a person) who holds more than 5% of the Company's outstanding shares or voting rights; - Ϋ́ a person (or a relative of a person) who has the power to appoint a director or the general manager of the Company; - $\ddot{Y}$ an office holder (including a director) of the Company (or a relative thereof); or - $\ddot{Y}$ a member of the Company's independent accounting firm, or anyone on his or her behalf.

+Guy Sapir, CPA, Partner at PWC Israel was appointed as our internal auditor.
 The role of the internal auditor is to examine, among other things, our compliance with applicable law and orderly business procedures.